3D printing and CNC machining methods are two manufacturing methods that have their specific features and advantages.

 Some major drawbacks of CNC machining are discussed below:

-4. CNC machines being automatic machines, usually cost higher than manually operating machines.
+- CNC machines being automatic machines, usually cost more than manually operating machines.

 Disadvantages of 3D Printing